 Another notable thing is that Ocean Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Because of many things, Ocean Beach is a great place for families with children to consider.
-First of all, many other families with children live here, making Ocean Beach a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Ocean Beach has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Ocean Beach is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ocean Beach’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Ocean Beach is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Ocean Beach doesn't have a public transportation system that people use for their commute.

 In terms of college education, Ocean Beach is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Ocean Beach have a bachelor's degree or advanced degree.